jstephencorey/rpi-surveillence/README.md

 ### Set up for recording and uploading to a server:

-Make the setup file runnable with `chmod +x setup.sh capture.py motion_postprocess.py` TODO is this necessary?
+Make the setup file runnable with `chmod +x setup_local.sh setup_upload.sh shutdown_services.sh capture.py motion_postprocess.py clip_uploader.py`
 Run the setup `sudo ./setup_upload.sh` reboot with `sudo reboot` TODO is this necessary?
 I think it isn't